ElizabethBrooks/DGEAnalysis_ShinyApps/tutorials/tutorial_app_DEAnalysis.md

 ## Data Format

-Before running the edgeR app, make sure to have ready the two .csv files with the <b>gene counts</b> and <b>experimental design</b>.
-Example data for the edgeR app can be found in the <i>data/edgeR</i> directory of the GitHub repository.
+Before running the edgeR DE analysis app, make sure to have ready the two .csv files with the <b>gene counts</b> and <b>experimental design</b>.
+Example data for the edgeR app can be found in the <i>data/DEAnalysis</i> directory of the GitHub repository.

 The following is a small example gene counts table: